Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: Introduction

-In this paper, towards the ultimate goal of utilizing the neuromorphic hardware, we exploit a new avenue from ANN to a functional but hardware compatible spiking model, the Spiking-Driven ANN (SDANN) framework.
-Our motivation is shown in \cref{fig:big_picture}.
-With the power of the proposed Spike-Timing Encoder-decoder Model (STEM), our work demonstrates that we can directly deploy quantized ANNs on modern neuromorphic hardware without any weight adaptation and performance damage.
-This will make the implementation of the deep learning model on neuromorphic hardware more convenient.
-Hardware constraints are also fully taken into consideration to ensure that the model operates efficiently in a fixed-point computation environment, thereby enhancing its applicability in real applications.
-To further reduce power efficiency, we propose a sparsification method that reduces the overall spikes of the SDANN with acceptable minor performance degradation.
-The experimental results demonstrate the effectiveness of the proposed method in reducing power consumption.
-Beyond toy examples, we deploy several models on the real neuromorphic hardware platform for various tasks, advancing in performance and scale (maximum with 5.76M parameters) compared to other hardware SNNs, as shown in Tab~\ref{tab:SNN on chip}.
+In this paper, towards the ultimate goal of building energy-efficient neuromorphic systems, we explore a new way to implement computing models on neuromorphic hardware.
+We propose our Spiking-Driven ANN (SDANN) framework (shown in \cref{fig:big_picture}) that directly maps ANNs to neuromorphic hardware.
+With this framework, we claim the following contributions. \begin{itemize} \item We propose a Spike-Timing Encoder-Decoder Model (STEM), which can directly deploy quantized ANNs on modern neuromorphic hardware without any weight adaptation and performance damage. \item Our framework is hardware-friendly and designed to work in a fixed-point computation environment, facilitating the construction of real neuromorphic applications. \item We propose a sparsification method that reduces the overall number of spikes and energy consumption of the SDANN with minimal performance degradation. \item Our experimental results demonstrate the effectiveness of our proposed framework in performance and in reducing energy consumption.
+Furthermore, we deployed actual models on a \textbf{real} neuromorphic hardware platform for various tasks, advancing in performance and scale (maximum with 12.0M parameters) compared to other SNNs on hardware, as shown in~\cref{tab:SNN on chip}. \end{itemize}

-The rest of this paper is organized as follows.
-In Section~\ref{sec:preliminary}, we review the basic idea about ANN quantize and prerequisites for deep learning model implementation on neuromorphic hardware.
-Then we introduce the SDANN framework in Section~\ref{sec:method}.
-Experiments and analysis at the software level are presented in ~\ref{sec:experiments}.
-In ~\ref{sec:impl}, we provide the performance results of running the networks on Darwin3 neuromorphic hardware \cite{darwin3}.
-Finally, we conclude this paper and further discuss our work in Section~\ref{sec:discussion}.